TAKE A HIKE

 2061 & 2056 Old Highway 2, Quinte West

-Quinte Conservation’s home base, this area offers an abundance of recreational opportunities.
-Trails wind through this former farm and past fragrant orchards, open meadows and verdant woodlands.
+Quinte Conservation’s home base, this area offers lots of recreational opportunities.
+Trails wind through this former farm and past fragrant orchards, open meadows and woodlands.
+Trails on the south side of Highway 2 offer up some great views of the Bay of Quinte!

 Goodrich-Loomis Conservation Area